sav-che/TL-2/Authors/Tubeuf, Carl (Karl) (Freiherr) von {std. Tub.}.md

-> [!cite] BHL link: this entry starts at [page 520](https://www.biodiversitylibrary.org/item/103683#page/530/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 520](https://www.biodiversitylibrary.org/page/33212562) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Tubeuf, Carl \[Karl\] \[Freiherr\] von (1862-1941), German (Franconian) botanist; studied at the Forestry College, Aschaffenburg 1883 and the University of München 1885; Dr. phil.
 München 1886; with the Karlsruhe Polytechnic 1887; botanical assistant at the Forestry Research Institute München; habil.
 Univ.
 München 1888, Techn.
-Hochschule 1892; head of the botanical laboratory of the "Land- und Forstwissenschaftliche kaiserliche Gesundheitsamte" Berlin 1898-1902, from 1901 as director of the Biology department; "Regierungsrath" 1899; professor of forestry science at the University of München 1902-1933. (*Tub.*).
+Hochschule 1892; head of the botanical laboratory of the "Land- und Forstwissenschaftliche kaiserliche Gesundheitsamte" Berlin 1898-1902, from 1901 as director of the Biology department; "Regierungsrath" 1899; professor of forestry science at the University of München 1902-1933.
+**Abbreviated name**: *Tub.*

 #### Herbarium and types